 of the Jewish Federation of Southern Arizona

-In Southern Arizona the PJ Library program is sponsored by the Coalition for Jewish Education, with generous support from the Einstein-Sim family, the Loebl family, the Margolis family, the Rosenzweig Family, and the Sharpe family in partnership with the Harold Grinspoon Foundation.
+In Southern Arizona the PJ Library program is sponsored by the Coalition for Jewish Education, with generous support from the Einstein-Sim family, Allen and Marianne Langer, the Loebl family, the Margolis family, the Rosenzweig Family, and the Sharpe family in partnership with the Harold Grinspoon Foundation.

 The PJ Library is a unique program that seeks to encourage Jewish families with young children to explore Jewish literature.
 In order to accomplish that goal, each month The PJ Library sends an age appropriate Jewish content book or CD to enrolled children between the ages of six months to eight years who reside in southern Arizona.
 If you have questions or need additional information please contact MaryEllen Loebl or call 520-577-9393, ext.
 8443.

 The PJ Library program is FREE.
 PJ Library subscriptions are available for the first 800 children who are between the ages of six months to eight years, living in southern Arizona.
 Enrollment is on a first come, first serve basis.
 If additional children register we will create a waiting list as we secure additional funding to bring this wonderful program to all our children.